-1. Favorable site-specific investigations (conducted by qualified geotechnical experts at the developer's expense) shall be prerequisites for the issuance of building or excavation permits in any area recognized as geologic hazard area as shown on the Hazards map included herein.
+- Chapter 70 of the Uniform Building Code should be applied to all development within the Southwest Coastal planning area. - 2.
+In addition to where required in Chapter 70 of the Uniform Building Code, favorable site-specific investigations (conducted by qualified geotechnical experts at the developers' expense) shall be prerequisites for the issuance of building or excavation permits in any area recognized as a geologic hazard area as shown on the hazards map included herein.

-- 2. Density of development in the RURAL SERVICE AREA shall be related to the degree of slope present on the site, and shall conform to these categories: - a.
-Zero to 12% slopes, moderate density (7,500 sq.ft.). - b.
-13% to 25%, low density (2 dwellings per acre). - c.
-Greater than 25% slopes, very low density (1 dwelling per acre or less, depending on favorable geologic site investigation). - 3.
-Densities may be increased for those areas affected by 3.b. and 3.c. to a maximum of 7,500 sq.ft. in a RURAL SERVICE AREA where site investigations indicate the area can withstand greater development, or may be reduced where evidence of landsliding is present or the site investigation is unfavorable. - 4.
-Development on slopes or greater than 15% should generally leave the natural topography of the site intact.
+- 3. Density of development in the RURAL SERVICE AREA shall be related to the degree of slope present on the site, and shall conform to these categories: - a.
+Zero to 12% slopes, moderate density (7,500 sq. ft.). - b.
+13% to 25% slopes, low density (2 dwellings per acre). - c.
+Greater than 25% slopes, very low density (1 dwelling per acre or less, depending on favorable geologic site investigation). - 4.
+Densities may be increased for those areas affected by 3.b. and 3.c. to a maximum of 7,500 sq. ft. in a RURAL SERVICE AREA where site investigations indicate the area can withstand greater development, or may be reduced where evidence of landsliding is present or the site investigation is unfavorable.
+Standards for this policy will be developed in the Zoning Ordinance.

+- 5. Development on slopes of greater than 15% should generally leave the natural topography of the site intact.
 Existing vegetation, particularly trees, should be retained on the site.
 Cut and fill construction methods should be discouraged.
-Access roads and driveways should follow slope contours in a manner that prevents rapid discharge, and prevents erosion.
+Access roads and driveways should follow slope contours in a manner that prevents rapid discharge into natural drainages, avoids subsurface discharge, and prevents erosion.
 Excavations and fills should be controlled through the enactment of Chapter 70 of the Uniform Building Code.
-The policy will be enforced by the County Department of Community Development and Building Department with assistance from the County Engineer. - 5.
-Vacating or replatting of old subdivisions in hazardous or in steeply sloping areas shall be encouraged through the use of incentives such as waiving fees. - 6.
-Shoreline protective devices such as seawalls, revetments or dikes shall be evaluated for their impacts on adjacent property, visual impacts, impact on public access, and potential public costs.
-Beachfront protective devices shall be evaluated both east and west of the State Zone Line.
+The policy will be enforced by the County Department of Planning and Development and Building Department with assistance from the County Engineer. - Vacating or replatting of old subdivisions in hazardous or in steeply sloping areas shall be encouraged through the use of incentives such as waiving fees. - 7.
+Development in areas of potential flood hazard shall be controlled by the County Flood Hazard Management Ordinance.
+Flood hazard protective devices such as seawalls, revetments or dikes shall be evaluated for their impacts on adjacent property prior to approval.
+Beachfront protective devices shall be evaluated both east and west of the State Zone Line using the State Parks Branch criteria concerning visual impacts, access, impacts on adjacent property and public cost.